A bag of beans. Air in a tire. Ammo in a box. Paint in a can.

 The other two servants took their bags of gold and did something with them.
-We don’t know exactly what, but that’s not the point.
-The point is they were allowed to make something more out of what they’ve been given.
-They know their master is going to expect something more than simply returning what he gave them.
+We do not know exactly what, but that’s not the point.
+The point is they were afforded opportunity to make something more out of what they had been given.
+They knew their master was probably going to expect something more once he returned.

-Back to the green beans, air, ammo, and paint.
+Back to the beans, air, ammo, and paint.

-These things don’t develop into anything on their own.
+These things do not develop into anything on their own.
 With intentionality though, they are used to make something or do something great.
 With planning and action, they have a future.
 A bag of beans in the hands of a chef becomes baked beans (with bacon, of course).
 Air in a tire helps get you to your destination.
-Ammo when in the gun and the hands of a skilled marksman, becomes a great competition.
+Ammo when in a firearm and the hands of a skilled hunter, becomes a healthy and delicious entree.
 Paint in the hands of an artist becomes a masterpiece.